valuit-official/valuit-docs/docs/Tokenization/Asset Owner Info/secondary-markets.md

 1. **Token Listing on DEX:**
     - Valuit lists tokenized assets on major DEX platforms to ensure broad accessibility.
-        - **Benefit:**Asset holders can trade their tokens directly on these platforms, enjoying the benefits of decentralized trading.
+        - **Benefit**: Asset holders can trade their tokens directly on these platforms, enjoying the benefits of decentralized trading.
 2. **Order Book and AMM Integration:**
     - Valuit works with DEX platforms that use both order book models and automated market makers (AMMs) to provide diverse trading options.
-        - **Benefit:**Asset holders can choose their preferred trading method, whether it's through order books or liquidity pools.
+        - **Benefit**: Asset holders can choose their preferred trading method, whether it's through order books or liquidity pools.

 ## Centralized Exchanges (CEX)